 - Form tutors

 - Heads of House

 - Subject teachers

 - Parents/Guardians

-- Pupils in Years 9, 10 and 11
+- Older pupils in your form

 - Older brothers and sisters

 Further Education, Careers and Enrichment

 Some of the option subjects are directly linked to certain career pathways, for example, Engineering or Computing, and these are a good way of trying something you think you are interested in as a possible career.
 Other subjects are more general and will give you a wide skill set suited to many different careers.